Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

 Car Show awards on Sunday, September 29th.

-MEMORIAL SERVICE on Tuesday, September 30th, with a free lunch (donations gratefully accepted) starting at 11:30 at Back Creek Friends Meeting.
-The service starts at 1:00 PM and then we walk or drive to the cemetery for more sharing.
-Sunday night we gather at Sirloin Stockade steakhouse in Marion, Indiana (on the bypass) for a Dutch Treat dinner.
-Sunday afternoon we visit and sightsee in Fairmount.What is a Deaner?
-Deaners are people fond of James Dean and avid to learn more about him.
-(Thanks to Sue Pelletier for the term!)
-Here are some answers to your questions.
+MEMORIAL SERVICE on Thursday, September 30th.
+Gather earlier at Back Creek Friends Meeting for the service which starts at 1:00 PM.
+Then we walk or drive to the cemetery for more sharing.
+Sunday night we may possibly gather at Sirloin Stockade steakhouse in Marion, Indiana (on the bypass) for a Dutch Treat dinner.
+Sunday afternoon we visit and sightsee in Fairmount or watch a James Dean film in City Hall presented for free by the Fairmount Historical Society.

-Please click on a question:
+Please click on a question

 How do I enter the Festival contests?